jsuereth/ottl-proposal/PROPOSAL.md

 Today OTTL is a scripting language for the OpenTelemetry Collector that simplifies/unifies common OTLP transformation activities, like adding attributes to resources or data points.
 It is rapidly gaining in popularity and provides an important baseline featureset for enabling OTLP pipelines.
 However, the language is currently, purposefully, restricted.
-We believe the language can be improved while still preserving functoinality.
+We believe that the current form of the language limits its usefulness for problems that customers need to adopt OTLP at scale.
+We propose an alternative scripting language that addresses these gaps.

 ## Review of today's OTTL

-OTTL is an interpreted language.
-It takes expressions like `set(attribute["service.name"], "my-service") where attribute["service.name"] == nil` and executes them on streams of OTLP data.
+OTTL is an interpreted language that takes expressions like `set(attribute["service.name"], "my-service") where attribute["service.name"] == nil` and executes them on streams of OTLP data.

 OTTL has the following design principles: